crux82/nn-ebd/README.md

 	 - For Default credit cards 'sexTM' and 'mildTM' are available;
 	 - For Law school dataset you can choose between 'sexTM', 'raceLawSchTM', 'mildTM'.

 * `reduced_oracle_actived`: Parameter enabling the use of the unbiased dataset for the test phase.
 This configuration parameter only takes effect for experiments on the COMPAS dataset and is ignored in other cases.
 In other words it is a Boolean variable used ONLY FOR COMPAS to delete some biased instances concerning African-Americans.
+The default value is False.
 * `enable_early_stop`: Parameter enabling early-stop on the ethical network.
 * `PATIENCE_VALUE`: Early-stop patience value.
 Determines the maximum number of epochs before the early-stop mechanism stops if it does not find a better model than the previous ones, evaluated in terms of accuracy on the validation set.
 * `ETH_NET_EPOCHS`: Sets the number of maximum epochs of ethical network training (or actual epochs if early-stop is not enabled)